lukeamyers/lars_heron/README.md

 command to finish installing conda.
 This will take another minute or two
 5. open the `lars_heron.ipynb` file
 6. click select kernel
+7. click install kernel suggestions extension
-7. select python enivronments and choose "myenv"
+7. select python enivronments and choose "venv"

 You should now be able to run the jupyter notebook.